Trainee Solicitor Tara Jones outlines the ins and outs of mergers and acquisitions, providing a checklist for businesses looking to start somewhere.

 Our team of bright experts has the experience to offer the proactive advice you need when negotiating, drafting or reviewing your business' contracts.

-The team's expertise is recommended in the Legal 500, the leading independent guide to law firms.
+The team's expertise is recommended in the 2021 and 2022 Legal 500, the leading independent guide to law firms.

 From agreements between the members of a partnership or company to consumer contracts and service agreements, contracts are essential to define individuals’ and corporate bodies’ professional relationships and to avoid and resolve conflict.